 Day 6 – Thursday 31st August

-Today was going to be a hard day with approximately 1000m of ascent, leaving the Barrels at 3730m, climbing all the way up the top of the Pastukov Rocks at 4700m.
+Today was going to be a hard day with approximately 1000m of ascent.
+The plan was to leave the Barrels at 3730m and climb all the way up the top of the Pastukov Rocks at 4700m.
 Once the weather had abaited from the previous night we made our way from the comfort of the Barrels towards the glacier and slowly made our way up the mountain.
-The weather at this point was still pretty poor and whilst the hail and graupal had stopped the wind was still relentless.
+The weather at this point was still pretty poor and whilst the hail and graupal had stopped, the wind was still relentless.
 Up past the Diesel hut more climbers began to appear as they too continued with their acclimatisation plans.
 Every now and again the low cloud would part and you could see further up the mountain towards the rocks and our goal.

 As we progressed further down we continued to pass climbers on their way up.
-I couldn’t help but feel a little pleased with myself as we had already been to our objective for the day and we were now heading for the comfortable accommodation, a bowl of soup and hot drinks – the benefit of being organized and having an early start.
+I couldn’t help but feel a little pleased with myself.
+We had already been to our objective for the day and were now heading for the comfortable accommodation, a bowl of soup and hot drinks.
+The benefit of being organised and having an early start.

 The weather was really starting to warm up and as a result some of the previous nights snowfall was starting to melt.
 As we approached the Barrels we had to be extremely careful not to slip over as the melting water was creating a very slippery slope under the snow.

 In a little over an hour we were back at the Barrels sorting and drying kit out.
-The following day was going to be a rest day, taking it easy before making our way up the mountain in the early hours of the following morning in order to tackle the summit of Europe’s highest mountain.
+The following day was going to be a rest day.
+It would be important to take it easy before an early start the following morning to tackle the summit of Europe’s highest mountain.

 Day 7 – Friday 1st September